ika-rwth-aachen/agent-model-integration/Documentation/CMP_Phase3_DesignSpec.md

 # Phase 3: Design Specification

-> In this process phase, the design specification for OsiPedestrianling task is determined from the requirements.
+> In this process phase, the design specification for the ika-driver model task is determined from the requirements.
 Also, the design specification (how is it realized) to the corresponding test cases, models, simulation & test environment, and quality assurance.
 Important here is the documentation why the respective type of realization was determined.
 Conceptual implementations can be used for design specification decisions.
 They are separate sub tasks.
 >
 > * Design specifications for test cases, models, parameters, simulation & test environment, quality assurance
 > <details>